kdkdk9988/quant-data-explorer/README.md

 This project is open to contributors of all levels.
 Below is a list of 25 tasks you can help with.

-## How to claim a task
+# How to Claim a Task

 1. Check if a task is already taken by looking at the Issues.
 2. Claim a task by commenting on the Issue or assigning it to yourself.
 3. Change the issue label to "In Progress" when you start.
 4. Submit a Pull Request linked to the Issue when done.
 5. Tasks inactive for 10 days may be reopened.

+---

-## Task List
+# Task List

+## 1. Dataset Management
-1. Add new financial datasets
+- Add new financial datasets
-2. Clean existing datasets
+- Clean existing datasets
-3. Write data validation scripts
-4. Document datasets in README
-5. Add example Jupyter notebooks for data analysis
-6. Create summary statistics scripts
-7. Build visualizations of key datasets
-8. Standardize data formats
+- Standardize data formats
-9. Write helper functions for loading datasets
-10. Implement basic error handling for missing values
-11. Add metadata for datasets
+- Add metadata for datasets
-12. Create automated scripts to download new datasets
+- Create automated scripts to download new datasets
-13. Write beginner-friendly tutorials for dataset exploration
-14. Add CSV/JSON export functions
+- Maintain a changelog for dataset updates

+## 2. Data Validation & Quality
+- Write data validation scripts
-15. Build dataset quality checks
+- Build dataset quality checks
+- Implement basic error handling for missing values
+- Benchmark data loading performance

+## 3. Helper Functions & Automation
+- Write helper functions for loading datasets
+- Add CSV/JSON export functions
+- Create a simple search tool for datasets
-16. Improve folder structure for data organization
+- Improve folder structure for data organization

+## 4. Analysis & Visualization
+- Add example Jupyter notebooks for data analysis
+- Create summary statistics scripts
+- Build visualizations of key datasets
+- Add data visualization templates

+## 5. Documentation & Tutorials
+- Document datasets in README
-17. Write README examples showing data usage
+- Write README examples showing data usage
-18. Add unit tests for helper functions
+- Write beginner-friendly tutorials for dataset exploration
-19. Document workflow for contributing new data
+- Document workflow for contributing new data
-20. Benchmark data loading performance
+- Add references to data sources
-21. Add contribution guidelines for new datasets
+- Add contribution guidelines for new datasets

-22. Create a simple search tool for datasets
-23. Add references to data sources
-24. Add data visualization templates
-25. Maintain a changelog for dataset updates
+## 6. Testing & Maintenance
+- Add unit tests for helper functions